3rl-io/headset-utils/README.md

 cargo update
 ```

-Add the udev scripts to your udev config, so the glasses are available without sudo.
-You may need to restart the terminal after this:
+Add the udev scripts to your udev config, so the glasses are available without sudo:

 ```
-sudo cp udev/* /etc/udev/rules.d/ sudo udevadm control --reload
+sudo cp udev/* /etc/udev/rules.d/ sudo udevadm control --reload-rules && sudo udevadm trigger
 ```

 Build and ensure that euler angles are printing to console: